EncyclopediaRed/btcamp-87826/content/_index.md

   - bulletpoints:
       - title: Eco-Friendly
         description: >
-          ## Made With Polylactic Acid (PLA)
+          Made With Polylactic Acid (PLA).
 PLA is a plastic made from biodegradeable cornstarch.
-This temporary shelter will never last in a landfill.
+This temporary shelter will simply become harmless biomass in a landfill.
         image: images/icon_eco_small.png
       - title: Affordable
         description: >